-PML-N, PPP agree to go to parliament
+PML-N, PPP agree to go to Parliament

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Pakistan Muslim League-Nawaz and Pakistan People’s Party (PPP) on Sunday agreed to use the platform of parliament to challenge the election results and decided to convince other political parties, which have reservations on the results, to revise their decision of not taking oath of the new National Assembly.
+ISLAMABAD: The Pakistan Muslim League-Nawaz and Pakistan People’s Party (PPP) Sunday agreed to use the platform of the Parliament to challenge the election results and decided to convince other political parties, which had reservations on the results, to revise their decision of not taking oath of the new National Assembly.

-The PPP committee comprising Opposition Leader in the Senate Sherry Rehman, Syed Khursheed Shah, former prime ministers Raja Pervaiz Ashraf, Syed Yusuf Raza Gilani, Qamar Zaman Kaira and Farhatullah Babar held a meeting with the PML-N team including Speaker National Assembly Sardar Ayaz Sadiq, former prime minister Shahid Khaqan Abbasi and Senator Mushahid Hussain Sayed and decided to convince other political parties to use the platform of parliament for raising voice against alleged rigging and to give a tough time to the upcoming government of Imran Khan-led PTI.
+The PPP committee comprising Opposition Leader in the Senate Sherry Rehman, Syed Khursheed Shah, former prime ministers Raja Pervaiz Ashraf, Syed Yusuf Raza Gilani, Qamar Zaman Kaira and Farhatullah Babar hold the meeting with the PML-N team including Speaker National Assembly Sardar Ayaz Sadiq, former prime minister Shahid Khaqan Abbasi and Senator Mushahid Hussain Sayed and decided to convince other political parties to use the platform of Parliament for raising voice against rigging and to give tough time to upcoming government of Imran Khan-led PTI.

-After holding a meeting with the PML-N, the PPP delegation held a meeting with the Jamiat Ulema-e-Islam-Fazl (JUI-F) chief Maulana Fazlur Rehman.
+After holding meeting with the PML-N, the PPP delegation hold a meeting with the Jamiat Ulema-e-Islam-Fazl (JUI-F) chief Maulana Fazlur Rehman.

-Fazlur Rehman sought time to respond to the PPP request, saying that he will respond on it after consultation with the Muttahida Majlis-e-Amal (MMA).
+Fazlur Rehman sought a time to respond to the PPP request saying that he will respond on it after consultation in the Muttahida Majlis-e-Amal (MMA).

 It was also decided in the meeting that after holding meetings with all the opposition parties, a meeting of heads of all these parties would be convened to come up with a strategy against the rigged elections.